pingforhelp/BCA/docs/computer-sci/Out.md

 token passing is a network access method in which a special bit pattern called a token circulates around the ring.

-Token and Token in Ring Topology

-Token and Token is a frame that circulates around the network operations in Ring Topology.
+Token and Token in Ring Topology Token and Token is a frame that circulates around the network operations in Ring Topology.

 Token Operations
 1) One Station is Known as a monitor station.
 2) To transmit the data, the station has to hold the token.
 Transmission is Completed then the token will released to the other station.
 3) When no station is transmitting the data, then the token will circulate in the ring.

-Ring Topology

 ![Ring Topology Diagram](https://i.imgur.com/your_image_url_here.png)